-The Xuegubian 學古編 "Studies in antiquity" is a book on seal carving compiled by the Yuan period 元 (1279-1368) scholar Wuqiu Yan 吾丘衍.
-The introduction to this short book explains the change of the Chinese script and the development of the so-called seal script (zhuan 篆), as well as methods to carve it into seal stones.
-There are 46 chapters describing the different use of seal script that can be applied to a wide range of different surfaces and objects, from seals and bronze vessels to stone slabs, objects of daily use and wooden tablets hanging over the entrace of buildings.
-It is also explained how water or oil are used during the cutting process.
-The author holds that although private seal carving can be seen as a "minor art" (xiaoji 小技) it is nevertheless no match for calligraphy nor is it a kind of craft.
-The skill of seal carving was mastered by a lot of scholars like Chao Keyi 晁克一, Wang Qiu 王俅, Yan Shuxia 顏叔夏, Jiang Kui 姜夔 or Wang Houzhi 王厚之.
+The introduction to the book Xuegubian explains the change of the Chinese script and the development of the so-called seal script (zhuanshu 篆書), as well as methods to carve it into seal stones.
+The 46 chapters describe the different use of seal script that can be applied to a wide range of different surfaces and objects, from seals and bronze vessels to stone slabs, objects of daily use and wooden tablets hanging over the entrance of buildings.
+The author also explains how water or oil were used during the cutting process.
+The author holds that although private seal carving can be seen as a "lesser art" (xiaoji 小技) it was nevertheless no match for calligraphy nor was it a type of the lower crafts.
+The skill of seal carving was mastered by numerous scholars like Chao Keyi 晁克一 (d.
+764), Wang Qiu 王俅 (fl.
+1146), Yan Shuxia 顏叔夏 (b. c.
+1106), Jiang Kui 姜夔 (1155-1209) or Wang Houzhi 王厚之 (1131-1204).
 Wuqiu Yan describes skills of former masters and critically examines their works.
-His book is based on the writings of older scholars, but enriched with a lot of own opinions, as the Ming period 明 (1368-1644) scholar Xu Guan 徐官 observed in his book Gujin yinshi 古今印史.
+His book is based on the writings of older scholars, but enriched with a lot of his own opinions, as the Ming period 明 (1368-1644) scholar Xu Guan 徐官 observed in his book Gujin yinshi 古今印史.